Lab 5: Trouble in Paradise: Factors that Impact Coral Health

 Context for use

 This activity follows Lab 4: Finding Coral's Ideal Environment, in which students explore the range of ocean characteristics preferred by coral reefs.
 Now that students are familiar with the environmental conditions in which corals survive and thrive, they are ready to explore the factors most likely to disrupt these conditions and threaten coral health and sustainability.
 It is recommended that students work in pairs or small groups for all three parts of this lab.
 The entire investigation should take approximately 2-3 class periods.
-Part A and the first step of Part B will take approximately 1-1.5 class periods.
-The readings and questions in Part B can be assigned for homework.
-Part C will take approximately 1 class period.
+Part A and the first step of Part B will take approximately 1.5-2 class periods (or 65 to 90 minutes).
+The readings and questions in Part B and Part C can be assigned for homework.
+Part C will take approximately one 45-minute class period.

 Activity Overview and Teaching Materials

-In Part C, students perform simple hands-on experiments designed to help them better understand the effects of ocean acidification on coral reefs and read the NOAA article What is Ocean Acidification?.
+In Part C, students perform simple hands-on experiments designed to help them better understand the effects of ocean acidification on coral reefs and read several articles on different ways climate change can affect oceans and coral reefs.
 The following materials are needed for each group of 3-5 students:

 - 300 mL bromothymol blue pH indicator solution (available from any scientific supplier)